 Another factor for success (that should go without saying) is to be very careful who you take advice from.
 Some of our clients work with property managers, realtors, and lenders who love to give them tax advice.
 Unfortunately, this advice is often wrong and misleading, and can cost clients thousands of dollars.

 You shouldn’t trust the legal advice of a CPA, and you shouldn’t trust the tax advice of a property manager.
 Question everything, and go to professionals who specialize in the specific areas.

 I hereby formally request that all further mention of the BRRRR strategy should be changed to BARRRR (one more time, buy, advertise, rehab, rent, refinance, repeat).
 Let your fellow investors know that the added “A” stands for “Advertising.”
 It also stands for “tax savings”—indirectly, of course!

 When you advertise your property for rent, and once the rental is “ready” for rent, you place it into service.
-When you perform a rehab after you have placed your property into service, you have a much better chance at classifying your rehab costs as “operating” costs (versus “get ready” costs).
+When you strategically plan your rehab, you will have a much better chance at classifying some of your rehab costs as “operating” costs (versus “get ready” capital expenditures).
 And when you can classify costs as operating costs, you stand to save a hearty amount in taxes.

 I have one more article on deck about the BARRRR strategy, and it will take a critical look at the “refinance” portion.
 Many folks don’t know that the interest on a refinanced property may not be deductible.
 More on that next time.

 Disclaimer: This article does not constitute legal advice.
 As always, consult your CPA or accountant before implementing any tax strategies to ensure that these methods fit with your particular situation.

 [Editor’s Note: We are republishing this article to help out our newer readers.]